D2KLab/sumly/README.md

 You can find Transformed based solution in **Main.ipynb**.
 You can run directly on Colaboratory.
 Since Colab supports GPU we run our model on Colab. if you need help with Colab read my: https://medium.com/@rizvansaatov94/how-to-import-data-to-google-colab-for-the-beginner-6a311f051279

+# BertViz

+BertViz is a tool for visualizing attention in the Transformer model, supporting all models from the transformers library (BERT, GPT-2, XLNet, RoBERTa, XLM, CTRL, etc.).

 # Conlcusion

 Our purpose is to boost the accuracy of our output.
 We used clinical notes written by doctors as an input.
 You can find  mimic-iii-clinical-database-demo in reporsitory.
 We have used different models and metrics that already devoloped or we modified them.
 Now we are seeking for new way in order to get better result.
 Research going on.